cj0x39e/retrying-dynamic-import/README.md

 ### About Vite "build.modulePreload" option

-If the value of the "build.modulePreload" option is true(the default value is true). you can't use this lib directly, because if preload fails, the dynamic import will fail directly.
+If the value of the "build.modulePreload" option is true(the default value is true).
+You can't use this lib directly because if preload fails, the dynamic import will fail directly.

 I use the following code to resolve that.